aesara-devs/aesara/doc/extending/creating_a_c_op.rst

        further below.

-For every input which has a :attr:`dtype` attribute (this means Tensors, and equivalent types on GPU), the following macros will be defined unless your `Op` class has an :attr:`Op.check_input` attribute defined to False.
+For every input which has a :attr:`dtype` attribute (this means Tensors), the following macros will be defined unless your `Op` class has an :attr:`Op.check_input` attribute defined to False.
 In these descrptions 'i' refers to the position (indexed from 0) in the input array.